Shians/Nextflow-docs/docs/Directives.md

     script:
     """
-    # Minimal cache checking - faster but may miss changes
+    # Only checks input file name and size, not timestamp
-    # Only checks task inputs, not file metadata
+    # Useful on shared filesystems where timestamps are unreliable
     generate_output.sh ${parameter} > output.txt
     """
 }